 - Avoid BPA (Bisphenol A) found in plastics and liners of cans.

 - Perform a chemical and heavy metal cleanse.

-- Have your Vitamin D3 levels checked.
-Supplement according to results of labs.
+- Get your Vitamin D3 levels checked.
+Supplement with a certified organic D3 according to lab results.

 - Treat sleep apnea.